Skip to main content

 Emily Pan

-Emily Pan (she/her) is a first-year majoring in Bioengineering: Biotechnology at Sixth College.
-She has always loved doing scientific research as well as working with children and hopes to combine these interests in college and beyond.
-Emily has begun to pursue these passions in high school, whether it's conducting a research project about the impact of the COVID-19 pandemic on farms and publishing a paper in the Future Farmers of America agriscience research fair, creating protein inhibitors/tracers as an intern at Promega Biosciences, or working with kids through teaching swim lessons and shadowing pediatricians.
+Emily Pan (she/her) is a second-year majoring in Bioengineering: Biotechnology and minoring in General Biology in Sixth College.
+She has always loved conducting scientific research and working with children, and she hopes to combine these interests in college and beyond.
+Emily has begun to pursue these passions throughout high school and college, from creating protein tracers at Promega Biosciences, to developing protease biosensors at Janelia Research Institute, studying protein interactomes in the Mali Lab, and shadowing pediatricians.
 In the future, she plans to attend medical school and become a pediatrician and/or continue biomedical research as a Ph.D. student.
 Specifically, she is interested in researching CRISPR gene-based therapeutics and cancer cell metabolisms.
-She hopes to pursue her passions while being an advocate for children from rural and marginalized communities.
+She is excited to pursue her passions while being an advocate for children from rural and marginalized communities.

 • Julianna Vega Perez